Himanshu0124/website_recaptcha/README.md

-# website_recaptcha
+# websiteRecaptcha
-reCAPTCHA modules for Odoo using Google reCAPTCHA API 2.0
+RECAPTCHA modules for ODOO using GOOGLE RECAPTCHA API 2.0